COVID’s Impact on Travel to Japan

 May 16 2022: Japan is set to pass 30,000 COVID-19 deaths once the most recent data for the weekend is collated.
 Japan reported its first COVID death in February 2020 and reached 10,000 deaths in April 2021 and 20,000 deaths in February 2022.
 The short interval between passing 20,000 and 30,000 fatalities reflects the impact of the sixth and largest wave of infections Japan has experienced to date – which peaked in February – and another ongoing increase in cases following the recent ‘Golden Week’ period of national holidays.
 On Friday, Japan reported 39,647 new cases, an increase of more than 18,000 on the week before.

-May 12 2022: the government looks set to increase the cap on daily arrivals to Japan from the current level of 10,000 to 20,000 in June.
+May 12 2022: The government looks set to increase the cap on daily arrivals to Japan from the current level of 10,000 to 20,000 in June.
 The increase comes as the government is also considering a trial period of small tour groups from abroad, to test Japan’s readiness to open its border.
 A further increase of daily arrivals would be continuation of a positive trend that has seen it raised from 3,500 in November to 5,000 and then 7,000 in March and the current limit of 10,000 in April.

-May 9 2022: the government is considering opening the border to tour groups as early as the end of May, on a ‘trial basis’ as it looks toward a complete opening to inbound tourism later in the year.
+May 9 2022: The government is considering opening the border to tour groups as early as the end of May, on a ‘trial basis’ as it looks toward a complete opening to inbound tourism later in the year.
 The report follows-on for Prime Minister Kishida’s recent comments that the government is looking to open the border in stages, in consultation with public health experts.
 Under this plan, tour groups will be limited in size with their movements monitored in order to assess the feasibility of a full opening and response measures should a COVID-19 case be reported within those travellers.

 May 6 2022: Japanese Prime Minister Fumio Kishida has stated that Japan will ease its border controls in June.
 Kishida did not provide details of exactly how and when this will happen however it’s a meaningful development on the back of recent increases in daily arrivals and permission for international students and short-term business visitors to enter.